Communities urged to tap into infrastructure money

 Massachusetts stands to receive more than $9.5 billion from the spending bill over the next five years, including at least $4.2 billion for roadway upgrades and $1.1 billion for bridge repairs, according to the Biden administration.

-But the new federal law also provides about $2.5 billion in competitive grants for local governments to fix potholes and crumbling bridges, upgrade water and sewer systems, and other infrastructure needs.
+But the new federal law also provides about $2.5 billion in competitive grants for local governments to fix potholes and crumbling bridges, upgrade water and sewer systems and handle other infrastructure needs.

-If approved by the Legislature, the plan would devote $5.4 billion in highway funds for road and bridge upgrades over the next five years, $2.2 billion for the MBTA and $1.4 billion on improvements to water and sewer systems.
+If approved by the Legislature, the plan would devote $5.4 billion in highway funding for road and bridge upgrades over the next five years, $2.2 billion for the MBTA, and $1.4 billion on improvements to water and sewer systems.

-Other funding will be devoted to fixing combined sewer outfalls and culverts, airports, and incentives to switch to electric vehicles.
+Other funding would be devoted to fixing combined sewer outfalls and culverts, airports, and incentives to switch to electric vehicles.

-Another $110 billion will be available to Massachusetts and other states for fixing bridges through a new competitive federal grant program, Baker said.
+An additional $110 billion would be available to Massachusetts and other states for fixing bridges through a new competitive federal grant program, Baker said.

-The state is also diverting money from a $4 billion plan to spend American Rescue Plan Act funds and surplus revenue on water, sewer and other environmental infrastructure.
+The state is diverting money from a $4 billion plan to spend American Rescue Plan Act money and surplus revenue on water, sewer and other environmental infrastructure.

 Data provided by the Biden administration shows only about 25% of Massachusetts’ 5,229 bridges are in good condition.
 About 9% are considered structurally deficient.